zdravkodanailov7/raycasting/intro.md

 Most important part of this, so far we have done the simplest implementation possible, now with the buffer we will obtain optimal performance to render our application, it will enable us to use each pixel instead of processing intervals (lines).
 If we dont use biffer for pixel processing, the rendering will be very slow

-The buffer is just image data that wil be used for draws, and after every draw only the image that is in the buffer will be rendered.
+The buffer is just image data that will be used for draws, and after every draw only the image that is in the buffer will be rendered.
 This array has 4 positions for every pixel we have, and each position represents the RGBA values.
 In this case, we will need to manipulate this array to draw the pixels inside.
 To know what is the correct position in relation of the projection as a matrix, we will use this formula to access the indexes.

 Formula: `index = 4 * (x + y * data.projection.width)`

-The multiplied `4` is the offset for the RGBA values and teh `y * data.projection.width` is the offset for each y-axis position.
+The multiplied `4` is the offset for the RGBA values and the `y * data.projection.width` is the offset for each y-axis position.

 The first thing we will do is define the buffer, we will define two more attribbutes for our `data.projection` object.
 The first is the image data reference, and the second is the buffer.